 Although most words of contemporary spoken languages are not clearly imitative in origin, there has been a growing recognition of the importance of imitative words in spoken languages (Dingemanse, Blasi, Lupyan, Christiansen, & Monaghan, 2015; Perniss, Thompson, & Vigliocco, 2010) and the frequent use of vocal imitation and depiction in spoken discourse (Clark & Gerrig, 1990; Lewis, 2009).
 This has led some to argue for the importance of imitation for understanding the origin of spoken words (e.g., Brown, Black, & Horowitz, 1955; Dingemanse, 2014; Donald, 2016; Imai & Kita, 2014; Perlman, Dale, & Lupyan, 2015).
-In addition, experiments show that, counter to previous assumptions, people are highly effective at using vocal imitations in reference --- in some cases, even more effective than with conventional words (Lemaitre & Rocchesso, 2014).
+In addition, counter to previous assumptions, people are highly effective at using vocal imitations to refer to environmental sounds such as coins dropping in a jar or mechanical events such as scraping --- in some cases, even more effective than when using conventional words (Lemaitre & Rocchesso, 2014).
 Recent work has also shown that people are able to create novel imitative vocalizations for more abstract meanings (e.g. ‘slow’, ‘rough’, ‘good’, ‘many’) that are understandable to naïve listeners (Perlman et al., 2015).
-The effectiveness of these imitations arises not because people can mimic environmental sounds with high fidelity, but because they are able to produce imitations that capture the salient features of sounds in ways that are understandable to listeners (Lemaitre, Houix, Voisin, Misdariis, & Susini, 2016).
+These imitations are effective not because people can mimic environmental sounds with high fidelity, but because people are able to produce imitations that capture the salient features of sounds in ways that are understandable to listeners (Lemaitre, Houix, Voisin, Misdariis, & Susini, 2016).
 Similarly, the features of onomatopoeic words might highlight distinctive aspects of the sounds they represent.
 For example, the initial voiced, plosive /b/ in “boom” represents an abrupt, loud onset, the back vowel /u/ a low pitch, and the nasalized /m/ a slow, muffled decay (Rhodes, 1994).

 Thus, converging evidence suggests that people can use vocal imitation as an effective means of communication.
 But can vocal imitations ever give rise to words that can be integrated into the vocabulary of a language?
-And if so, what happens to a vocal imitation in the course of it being turned into a word?
+And if so, by what means might this happen?
 To answer these questions, we recruited participants to play an online version of the children's game of "Telephone".
 In the children’s game, a spoken message is whispered from one person to the next.
 In our version, the original message or "seed sound" was a recording of an environmental sound.
-The initial group (first generation) of participants imitated these seed sounds, the next generation imitated the previous imitators, and so on for up to 8 generations.
+The initial group of participants (first generation) imitated these seed sounds, the next generation imitated the previous imitators, and so on for up to 8 generations.

-We systematically answered the following questions about the form of the imitations and their potential to function as words.
-First, do imitations stabilize in form and become more word-like as they are repeated?
+We then conducted a series of analyses and additional experiments to systematically answer the following questions: First, do imitations stabilize in form and become more word-like as they are repeated?
 Second, do the imitations retain a resemblance to the original environmental sound that inspired them?
-If so, it should be possible for naïve participants to match the emergent words back to the seed sounds that were originally imitated.
+If so, it should be possible for naïve participants to match the emergent words back to the original seed sounds.
 Third, do the imitations become more suitable as labels for the category of sounds that motivated them?
 For example, does the imitation of a particular water-splashing sound become, over generations of repeated imitation, a better label for the more general category of water-splashing sounds?

 Experiment 1: Stabilization of imitations through repetition